Microsoft campus

 The Microsoft campus is the corporate headquarters of Microsoft Corporation, located in Redmond, Washington, United States, a part of the Seattle metropolitan area.
 Microsoft initially moved onto the grounds of the campus on February 26, 1986, shortly before going public on March 13.
-The headquarters has undergone multiple expansions since its establishment and is presently estimated to encompass over 8 e6sqft of office space and have over 50,000 employees.
+The headquarters has undergone multiple expansions since its establishment and is presently estimated to encompass over 8 e6sqft of office space and has over 50,000 employees.

 As of November 2018, the campus holds 83 buildings.
 Additional offices in the Eastside suburbs of Seattle are located in Bellevue and Issaquah.
-Building 92 on the campus contains a visitor center (with interactive exhibits) and store that are open to the public.
+Building 92 on the campus contains a visitor center (with interactive exhibits) and a store that is open to the public.